codderrrrr/Car-Counter-by-yolov8/Readme.md

 Download the YOLO model weights (e.g., yolov8l.pt) and place them in the project directory.

 # Usage
-Place the video file (e.g., traffic_video.mp4) in the project folder.
+Place the video file (e.g., traffic_video.mp4) in the project folder (data_set).

+Create a mask if needed otherwise comment out the lines or use white pic as a mask.

 Run the main script:
 python main.py

 Press the q key to stop the video during playback.

-Files in the Repository
+# Files in the Repository
 main.py: The main script that performs vehicle counting.

 mask.png: A binary mask image for defining the region of interest.

 graphics.png: A graphic overlay added to the video(not included).

-traffic_video.mp4: Example video file for testing.
+traffic_video.mp4: Example video file for testing(not included but can be downloaded by https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/.

 yolov8l.pt: YOLOv8 model weights (not included, must be downloaded separately).